 In July 2012, we entered into an agreement with Platinum-Montaur to provide us with a credit facility of up to \$50 million.
-In connection with the closing of the Asset Sale to Cardinal Health 414, the Company repaid to PPCO an aggregate of approximately \$7.7 million in partial satisfaction of the Company's liabilities, obligations and indebtedness under the Platinum Loan Agreement, which, to the extent of such payment, were transferred by Platinum-Montaur to PPCO.
+In connection with the closing of the Asset Sale to Cardinal Health 414, the Company repaid to PPCO an aggregate of approximately \$7.7 million in partial satisfaction of the Company's liabilities, obligations and indebtedness under the Platinum Loan Agreement, which was purportedly transferred by Platinum-Montaur to PPCO.
 The Company was informed by PPVA that it was the owner of the balance of the Platinum Note.
 Such balance of approximately \$1.9 million was due upon closing of the Asset Sale but withheld by the Company and not paid to anyone as it is subject to competing claims of ownership by both Dr. Michael Goldberg, the Company's President and Chief Executive Officer, and PPVA.
+The remaining balance of the Platinum Note would have matured under its terms in September 2017, however the Company has not paid the balance as it is still subject to ongoing competing claims of ownership.
+The Company intends to pay the balance of the debt if it is determined to be due and owing to PPVA or Dr. Goldberg.

-During the six-month periods ended June 30, 2017 and 2016, \$183,000 and \$624,000 of interest was compounded and added to the balance of the Platinum Note, respectively.
-As of June 30, 2017, the remaining outstanding principal balance of the Platinum Note was approximately \$2.0 million.
+During the nine-month periods ended September 30, 2017 and 2016, \$211,000 and \$814,000 of interest was compounded and added to the balance of the Platinum Note, respectively.
+As of September 30, 2017, the remaining outstanding principal balance of the Platinum Note was approximately \$2.0 million.

-The Platinum Note is reflected on the consolidated balance sheets at its unpaid principal and interest balance of \$1,952,912 and \$9,487,822 at June 30, 2017 and December 31, 2016, respectively.
-Additionally, the estimated fair value of the embedded conversion option of approximately \$0 and \$153,000 at June 30, 2017 and December 31, 2016, respectively, is included in notes payable on the consolidated balance sheets.
-Changes in the estimated fair value of the Platinum conversion option during the three-month periods ended June 30, 2017 and 2016.
-Changes in the estimated fair value of the Platinum conversion option were decreases of \$153,000 and \$2.6 million, respectively, and were recorded as non-cash changes in fair value of the conversion option during the sixmonth periods ended June 30, 2017 and 2016.
+Until such time as there is a legal determination regarding liability under the Platinum Note, it is reflected as a liability on the consolidated balance sheets at its unpaid principal and interest balance of \$1,981,676 and \$9,487,822 at September 30, 2017 and December 31, 2016, respectively.
+Additionally, the estimated fair value of the embedded conversion option of approximately \$0 and \$153,000 at September 30, 2017 and December 31, 2016, respectively, is included in notes payable on the consolidated balance sheets.
+Changes in the estimated fair value of the Platinum conversion option were \$0 and an increase of \$839,000, respectively, and were recorded as non-cash changes in fair value of the Platinum conversion option were decreases of \$153,000 and \$1.8 million, respectively, and were recorded as non-cash changes in fair value of the conversion option during the nine-month periods ended September 30, 2017 and 2016.